-People want natural products and want to have more control over their health.
-They turn to complementary and alternative medicine to relieve common symptoms, improve their quality of life, and protect themselves against diseases and illnesses in a holistic way. traditional medicine is the body of knowledge, skills (ability to use empirical knowledge) and practices based on theories, beliefs and experiences of different cultures, whether explainable or not and used for the maintenance of health and for the prevention, diagnosis, improvement or treatment of diseases physical or mental health (WHO, 201.Generally, the use of medicinal herbs is very common in traditional medicine for the treatment of diseases.
-However, traditional medicine is a wider area, where the use of animals, fungi or other components of nature (rocks, minerals, etc.
+People are increasingly turning to natural products and seeking to have more control over their health.
+Complementary and alternative medicine (CAM) is becoming a popular choice for many, as it offers a holistic approach to relieving common symptoms, improving quality of life, and protecting against diseases and illnesses.
+Traditional medicine is a body of knowledge, skills, and practices based on theories, beliefs, and experiences of different cultures.
+It is used for the maintenance of health and for the prevention, diagnosis, improvement or treatment of physical or mental diseases.

 Medicinal herbs are often used in traditional medicine to treat diseases.
 However, traditional medicine encompasses much more than just herbs; it also includes the use of animals, fungi, rocks, minerals, and other components of nature.
 Alternative medicine is a term used to describe medical treatments that are used instead of conventional therapies.
 It is sometimes referred to as “comprehensive” or “complementary” medicine.